GPlates/GPlates/doc-python-api/pygplates_getting_started.rst

 return value is also another way to pass data back to the caller.
 A function argument can be both input and output if the function first reads from it (input) and then writes to it (output).

-An example *pygplates* function call is reconstructing coastlines to 10Ma:
+An example pyGPlates function call is reconstructing coastlines to 10Ma:
 ::

   pygplates.reconstruct('coastlines.gpml', 'rotations.rot', 'reconstructed_coastlines_10Ma.shp', 10)